Project Medishare

-Project Medishare is a 501(c)(3), non-profit organization registered in the State of Florida.
+Project Medishare is a 501(c)(3), non-profit organization registered in Florida, United States.
 It was founded by Dr. Barth Green and Arthur Fournier from the University of Miami School of Medicine.
 The organization was created in 1994 to improve healthcare in Haiti.
 Since then, it has been committed to help its Haitian partners by establishing and funding sustainable programs, providing technology and equipment to hospitals, clinics, and other affiliated programs and training of Haitian physicians, nurses, and allied health professionals.

 Project Medishare’s focus program include Community Health, Maternal Health, Child Health and Nutrition, and Medical Training and Education.
 The geographic areas served by the organization include Port-au-Prince and the Central Plateau in Haiti.
 The organization provides direct beneficiaries for more than 80,000 people every year.

 History

-For assessing the healthcare situation in Haiti, Dr. Barth Green and Dr. Arthur Fournier founded Project Medishare for Haiti, Inc. in 1994.
-The first team of faculty was assembled by both the doctors from the University of Miami Schools of Medicine and Nursing for exploring ways through which the health conditions of the Haitian people could be improved.
+For assessing the healthcare situation in Haiti, Barth Green and Arthur Fournier founded Project Medishare for Haiti, Inc. in 1994.
+The first team of faculty was assembled by both the doctors from the Miller School of Medicine and the School of Nursing the University of Miami for exploring ways through which the health conditions of the Haitian people could be improved.
 After their first trip, the organization forged partnerships with allied health professionals and physicians for providing quality healthcare for the people of Haiti.

 On January 12, 2010, when Haiti was struck by an earthquake, Dr. Green, along with a team of 11 doctors were the first to arrive for help.
 In less than 24 hours, a critical care hospital and 300 trauma beds were set up on the grounds of Port-au-Prince Airport by Project Medishare at the request of the Haitian President, René Préval.
 By June 2010, the organization had treated more than 30,000 earthquake victims.

 After the earthquake, the organization expanded for building a tent hospital similar to a MASH unit.
 The field hospital then created is, as of today, one of the largest functioning urgent care hospitals in the country.
 The hospital has an emergency room, an intensive care unit, an operating room, and a pediatrics unit.
 It also has inpatient and outpatient operations.